stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

     .submitAndWait(graphics);
 ```

-We load the image data to a staging buffer:
+The image data is transferred to a staging buffer:

 ```java
 VulkanBuffer staging = VulkanBuffer.staging(dev, allocator, image.data());
 ```

-And invoke the copy command:
+And then copied to the texture:

 ```java
 new ImageCopyCommand.Builder()